 Make an informed purchasing decision

 Although there is no charge for a device loan, customers are asked to complete this short survey.

-Open-ended device loans are for Minnesotans who need assistive technology in higher education, employment, and certain community environments such as hospice or assisted living.
-Open-ended loans do not have a set return date and are helpful when the borrower needs a device for more than 30-days.
-Once the borrower no longer needs the device it must be returned.
+Open-ended device loans provide previously used equipment to Minnesotans who otherwise would not have access to assistive technology.
+These are long-term loans, which do not have a set return date and are helpful when the borrower needs a device for more than 30-days.
+Once the borrower no longer needs the device, it must be returned to the loan program.